nortidilia/project/README.md

 This project is designed to classify human-drawn flowers into one of three categories: **happy**, **sad**, or **angry**.
 The goal is to provide an intuitive user experience for drawing and labeling flowers, training a machine learning model, and predicting flower emotions.

+!!!Due to the limited availability of real-world data, I utilized DALL-E for data generation through the script data_generation.py.
+This allowed me to create synthetic images of flowers labeled as “happy,” “sad,” and “angry,” .!!!

 The project includes the following components:
 1. A **Flask web application** (`app.py`) where users can draw flowers on a blank canvas and get predictions.
 2. A **labeling application** that allows users to draw flowers and label them as happy, sad, or angry.
 The labeled images are saved in the `my_flowers` directory.